MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     > [!NOTE]
     > The **Basic User** role must be added to the group to enable Dynamics 365 Guides for the users in this group team.

-5. At the top of the screen, select **Add people**.
+4. At the top of the screen, select **Add people**.

     ![Add people command at top of Power Platform screen](media/Power-Platform-security-role-add-people.png "Add people command at top of Power Platform screen")

-6. Search for the Dynamics 365 group team created in Step 1 above, select it in the search results, and then select **Add** to confirm.
+5. Search for the Dynamics 365 group team created above, select it in the search results, and then select **Add** to confirm.

     ![add group](media/Power-Platform-security-add-group.png "Add group")

-7. Repeat the steps above for the [Dynamics 365 Guides role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/assign-role) that is to be applied to this team.
+6. Repeat the steps above for the [Dynamics 365 Guides role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/assign-role) that is to be applied to this team.
 Guides roles include:

     - Dynamics 365 Guides Author